-Over the past 3 years the Group has become increasingly complex, contracting in various territorial jurisdictions, and offering a wide variety of products and services with different risk profiles, ranging from onpremise and SaaS licences to professional services.
+Over the past three years, the Group has become increasingly complex, contracting in various territorial jurisdictions, and offering a wide variety of products and services with different risk profiles, ranging from on-premise and SaaS licences to professional services.
 The Group contracts with a large number of clients who often operate within their own contractual parameters.
 LTG seeks to ensure that it enters into contractual arrangements with clients which appropriately balance risks with commercial requirements.
-LTG operates a centralised legal function who review client contracts and maintains a delegated list of authorities who are able to contract on behalf of the Group.
+LTG operates a centralised legal function which reviews client contracts and maintains a delegated list of authorities who are able to contract on behalf of the Group.